myers-dev/RouteServer-default-route/README.md

 # Default route behavior in VPN Gateway and RouteServer scenario
+In the provided lab, we examined the result of the Default Route (BGP 0.0.0.0/0), originating from NVA on the Hub VNET and being advertised on both the Route Server and VPN Gateway over the IPSEC VPN.

 ## Overview
-In the provided lab, we examined the outcome of Default Route (BGP 0.0.0.0/0) that originated from NVA in the Hub VNET and was advertised on the Route Server and VPN Gateway over IPSEC VPN.

-All BGP peers have a default route artificially injected by using the "default-originate" statement.
+All BGP peers have a default route artificially injected by using the "default-originate" statement on Cisco CSR.
 ```cisco
 router bgp 65555
  bgp log-neighbor-changes